-1.1 Arriva Rail North Limited is required by the terms of its franchise to ensure that it protects revenue from ticket sales.
+1.1 Northern is required by the terms of its franchise to ensure that it protects revenue from ticket sales.
 This is a sensible requirement designed to ensure that fare paying passengers and tax payers in general do not have to subsidise the cost of travel for those who do not pay their fare.
-Arriva Rail North Limited also protects revenue from its car parks as well as making sure that important safety access routes are kept clear, and that bad parking does not reduce the number of available parking spaces.
-Arriva Rail North Limited is also committed to preventing anti-social behaviour both onboard trains and at stations by pursuing those alleged to behaved in any way that is unacceptable to passengers and employees.
+Northern also protects revenue from its car parks as well as making sure that important safety access routes are kept clear, and that bad parking does not reduce the number of available parking spaces.
+Northern is also committed to preventing anti-social behaviour both on-board trains and at stations by pursuing those alleged to have behaved in any way that is unacceptable to passengers and employees.

-1.2 Through its Debt Recovery and Prosecutions Unit (DRPU) Arriva Rail North Limited actively pursues those who choose to ignore the laws and byelaws that govern rail travel, railway stations and station car parks.
+1.2 Through its DRPU Northern actively pursues those who choose to ignore the laws and byelaws that govern rail travel, railway stations and station car parks.
 The vast majority of infringements are dealt with by the DRPU.
-In addition the DRPU works closely with the Crown Prosecution Service, the police and the British Transport Police to pursue those who breach the wider criminal law whilst travelling by train or whilst on railway property in order to ensure the safety of passengers and employees alike.
+In addition the DRPU works closely with the British Transport Police (BTP), Police and Crown Prosecution Service (CPS) to pursue those who breach the wider criminal law whilst travelling by train or whilst on railway property in order to ensure the safety of passengers and employees alike.

 1.3 The DRPU recognises that the decision to prosecute any individual is a serious one.
 Before making any such decision the individual circumstances of each case are considered and an evidential and public interest test is applied both objectively and robustly.